Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads: Strong pseudomonads

-In this section we show that several important classes of pseudomonad are strong in the way one would expect from the categorical setting; these help confirm that our definitions are correct.
-In each case the proof makes heavy use of the relevant coherence theorem for checking the axioms.
+In this section we show that several important classes of pseudomonad are strong in the way one would expect from the categorical setting.
+Many of the proofs essentially come down to the relevant coherence theorem.

-First, recall that if $(M, m, e)$ is a monoid in a monoidal category $\monoidal\catC$ then the functor $(-) \tens M$ becomes a monad with unit and multiplication given via $e$ and $m$ (\cf~\Cref{ex:writer-on-cat}).
-This monad is canonically strong, with strength given by the canonical isomorphism $(A \tens B) \tens M \xra{\iso} A \tens (B \tens M)$.
+Recall that if $(M, m, e)$ is a monoid in a monoidal category $\monoidal\catC$ then $(-) \tens M$ becomes a monad with unit and multiplication given via $e$ and $m$ (\cf~\Cref{ex:writer-on-cat}).
+This monad is canonically strong, with strength given by the structural isomorphism $A \tens (B \tens M) \xra{\iso} (A \tens B) \tens M $.
 Also note that every monad $T$ is strong with respect to the cocartesian structure $(0, +)$, with strength $[T\inl \circ \eta_A, T\inr] : A + TB \to T(A + B)$.
 These facts bicategorify.
-The bicategorical version of a monoid is called a \emph{pseudomonoid}~(\cite{Joyal1993, Day1997}), and every pseudomonoid defines a pseudomonad similarly to \Cref{ex:writer-on-cat}.
+The bicategorical version of a monoid is called a \emph{pseudomonoid}~\cite{Joyal1993, Day1997}, and every pseudomonoid defines a pseudomonad similarly to \Cref{ex:writer-on-cat}.

-\begin{restatable}{lemma}{easyexamplesofstrengths} \quad \begin{enumerate} \item For any pseudomonoid $(M, m, e, a, l, r)$ on a monoidal bicategory $\monoidal{\baseCat}$ the pseudomonad $(-) \tens M$ has a strength given by the associator $\alpha$ of $\tens$. \item Every pseudomonad is canonically strong with respect to the cocartesian monoidal structure $(+, 0)$. \end{enumerate} \begin{proof} For both claims, one constructs the data by following the corresponding 1-categorical argument and filling the commuting diagrams with the appropriate 2-cells; the equations hold by coherence.
-For~(\ref{c:pseudomonad-from-pseudomonoid}), for instance, the structural modifications $\x$ and $\y$ are given using $\mathfrak{l}$ and $\mathfrak{p}$, respectively, while $\w$ and $\z$ are given using $\mathfrak{r}$ and $\mathfrak{p}$, respectively, together with the pseudonaturality of $\psinv\alpha$.
-The axioms hold by the coherence of pseudomonoids~\cite{Lack2000}.
-Similarly for (\ref{c:pseudomonads-strong-wrt-plus}): the strength has components $[T\inl \circ \eta_A, T\inr] : A + TB \to T(A + B)$ and the structural modifications are given by taking the categorical proof and filling in the commuting diagrams with the appropriate 2-cells.
-The equations hold by coherence for bicategories with finite products~\cite{Power1989bilimit} and the fact all the structural 2-cells are invertible. \end{proof} \end{restatable}